erred/seankhliao.com/src/blog/12023-03-30-alert-to-chat.md

-_Problem:_ Whether you have Prometheus/Alertmanager, OpsGenie, Datadog, Pagerduty driving your monitoring alerts system, most of them come with integrations with your business chat platform of choice, be it MS Teams, Slack, or somethign else.
+_Problem:_ Whether you have Prometheus/Alertmanager, OpsGenie, Datadog, Pagerduty driving your monitoring alerts system, most of them come with integrations with your business chat platform of choice, be it MS Teams, Slack, or something else.
 But these integrations always use the fancy rich text/interactive blocks format, which take up a lot of space, and you might only ever see 2 notifications at once per screen.
 Plus, resolved notifications are sent as a separate message,